Skip to main content Skip to main navigation

 Bigger digs

-Whether you're taking on just one new hire or a small team, you don't want everyone sitting on top of each other at the end of your recruitment drive.
+Whether you’re taking on just one new hire or a small team, you don’t want everyone sitting on top of each other at the end of your recruitment drive.
 This may mean a new workspace.
 It could be an extra desk in your home office, or perhaps a bigger kitchen for your new pizza chef, or a waiting area for your incoming receptionist to seat people in.
-Whichever applies, expansion comes with a price, so make sure you know how much.
+Either way, expansion comes with a price, so make sure you know how much.

 New gear